Analytico

 Implement CAPI using the approach that fits your engineering reality.

-• Server-side endpoints or server GTM routes that accept and transform events.
+• Server-side endpoints or server GTM routes that transform events.

-• Secure handling of user data (emails, phone, external IDs) with hashing and minimization.
+• Secure handling of user data (emails, phone) with hashing.

-• Event ID, timestamp, and source parameters wired for clean deduplication.
+• Event ID, timestamp, and source parameters wired for deduplication.

-• Test Events Tool, logs, and dashboards wired up for ongoing visibility.
+• Test Events Tool and logs wired up for visibility.

 Platform-specific setups